 M State will participate in two Strategy Forums as part of the eight-year cycle.
 Strategy Forums bring together teams from institutions on the AQIP Pathway to generate new strategies for institutional improvement.
 Teams share constructive feedback on their quality systems and Action Projects.

 Timeline: Years 3 and 7

-In Years 3 and 7, M State will complete a systems portfolio to demonstrate that the criteria for accreditation are being met.
+In years three and seven, M State will complete a systems portfolio to demonstrate that the criteria for accreditation are being met.

-At the end of the eight-year cycle, institutions undergo a Comprehensive Quality Review as part of a broader comprehensive evaluation to ensure they are meeting the Criteria for Accreditation, pursuing institutional improvement and complying with certain requirements set by the U.S. Department of Education.
+A Comprehensive Quality Review is done at the end of the eight-year cycle, and can also be done during year four, as part of a broader comprehensive evaluation to ensure institutions are meeting the Criteria for Accreditation, pursuing institutional improvement and complying with certain requirements set by the U.S. Department of Education.
 This review leads to an action regarding the reaffirmation of the institution's accreditation.